windrew/babojake/README.md

 # babojake
-jake is the tallest man in KSA and jake is the lazest man in KSA jake just play a dance of ice and fire and terraria all day but he got 110 score in calculus1 so he is babo(an idiot)
+jake is the tallest man in KSA<br>
+and jake is the lazest man in KSA<br>
+jake just play a dance of ice and fire and terraria all day<br>
+but he got 110 score in calculus1<br>
+so he is babo(an idiot)